ysraell/random-forest-mc/README.md

 - Extender for predict by regression.
 - Refactor to use NumPy or built in Python features as core data operations.
+- Add new class derived with a weighted tree voting using survived scores.